jamesbayly/blog/src/posts/thai-elephants.md

 ---
 title: "Thoughts for would-be Mahouts"
 cover: https://photos.smugmug.com/Thailand-Chiang-Rai/i-kL2KhxP/1/MDZ2SjFTQjVKCCCWBLmhpK3qPmL846KkRJxDFMrXM/X4/DSC03854-X4.jpg
-date: 2025-07-05
+date: 2025-07-06
 toc: false
 tags:
   - Thailand
 ---

 It begins the night before, thumb grazing a cracked phone screen from a hostel bunk that still smells of last week's bug spray.
-Photo after photo: bananas offered to grinning trunks, tourists in borrowed elephant pants, all smiling instagram influencers.
+Photo after photo: bananas offered to grinning trunks, tourists in cheap disposable elephant pants, all smiling Instagram influencers.
 You open five tabs, close three, reopen two, and end up no closer to booking - or not booking - than when you started.

 Sleep is thin, it's far too early for a backpacker.
 It's the first time you've been cold in Asia as you hold on to the outside benches of a jeep, the driver's radio playing Thai love songs.
 Outside the windows, the world slips from neon hotel signs to shanty farmhouses.
 At the camp gate a handmade sign - **_SANCTUARY_** painted in jungle-green, glistens in the morning dew.